basharz1/MorgenBrew/README.md

 2) ACCESS_ID and ACCESS_KEY will appear in the Tuya cloud project overview
 3) USERNAME and PASSWORD are the same used to sign in Smart Industry App
 4) FINGERBOT_DEVICE_ID can be found under Devices tab in Tuya cloud project
+5) Navigate to the directory using Command Line and run _python3 MorgenBrew.py_